-Benchmarking and continuous improvement encourages ongoing benchmarking of monthly utility bills, inventorying of current equipment type, condition, and age, and ongoing operations and maintenance for all buildings.
+Benchmarking and continuous improvement encourages ongoing tracking of monthly utility bills, inventorying of current equipment type, condition, and age, and ongoing operations and maintenance for all buildings.
 Benchmarking provides information on relative energy performance by comparing energy use over time to other buildings.
 Inventorying of systems informs the potential need for upgrades.
 Diligent operations and maintenance make larger upgrades and energy reductions more successful over time.
-MCPASD already engages in ongoing benchmarking.
-This report provides additional industry standard targets to aid in benchmarking and includes recommendations for inventorying of systems and provides suggestions for ongoing operations and maintenance improvements.
+MGSD started to track energy use in ENERGY STAR Portfolio Manager during this project.
+This report provides additional industry standard targets to aid in benchmarking, includes recommendations for inventorying of systems, and offers suggestions for ongoing operations and maintenance improvements.

-Capital planning and goal setting focuses on developing comprehensive goals and targets for overall MCPASD emissions and for individual buildings.
-With those goals in mind, the plan creates a capital improvement plan to map out when different equipment replacements will occur.
-Both steps should engage multiple internal stakeholders and should consider how to engage the community at large.
-Capital planning should consider the age and condition of equipment, overarching goals, and timelines of available funding such as federal tax rebates and grants.
+Capital planning focuses on developing comprehensive goals and targets for overall MGSD emissions and for individual buildings.
+With those goals in mind, the plan creates a capital improvement plan to map out when equipment replacements will occur.
+Both steps should engage multiple internal stakeholders and consider how to engage the community at large.
+Moreover, capital planning should incorporate the age and condition of equipment, overarching goals, and timelines of available funding, such as federal tax rebates and grants.